andrearanica/mips-simulator/README.md

 Attention: this projects simulates a subset of the MIPS32 ISA.
 The instructions that are implemented are: lw, sw, R-type, BEQ, J

+## How to use?
+The program should be made of rows of 32-bit instructions.To get the binary rapresentation of an instruction you can use <a href="https://www.eg.bucknell.edu/~csci320/mips_web/">this</a> website.

+## Supported instructions
+- R-Type: instructions that uses arithmetical-logical functions with registers
+- I-Type: instructions that manipulates registers using constant values (`addi`, `andi`, `ori`, `lw`, `sw`, `lui`)
+- System calls: read and print numbers

 ## Components
 The components that build a MIPS32 architecture are:
 - ALU: the arithmetic logic unit executes the basic mathemathics operations, like sum or subtraction, and some logic operations, like slt